brianadams2337/containerstore-demo/.changeset/tiny-goats-pump.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[E2E\]** Updated the end-to-end test for product sorting on mobile devices to align with recent UI changes.
-The mobile sorting locator has been updated in `/playwright/page-objects/components/sorting.ts`.
-All sorting options are now visible at once, eliminating the need for scrolling.
-This update ensures that the test accurately reflects the updated user experience.
+**\[E2E\]** Aligned the mobile sorting test with recent UI enhancements.
+The test locator in `playwright/page-objects/components/sorting.ts` has been updated to reflect the new design where all sort options are visible simultaneously, ensuring accurate validation of the user experience.